sparks-baird/auto-paper/README.md

 * Export equations followed by variable definitions (e.g. "where a, b, and c represent apples, bananas, and cantouloupes, respectively.")
 * Perform and typeset proofs (equations, variable definitions, sentences, and symbolic solutions)

+### MathType
+I've played around with this and have been able to get a comparable typesetting experience as Mathematica (i.e. edit the equation in its "full" form and copy as LaTeX code).
+Most shortcuts are fairly complicated for being shortcuts (almost all of the standard ones involves a Ctrl+<key1>, release, then <key2>).
+MathType is the only thing I've found so far that gives a similar typesetting experience to Mathematica.
+Once the free trial expires, the cost is ~$50/year.
+Personally, I prefer Mathematica still (MathType is only typesetting), but this may suit your needs.

 ## Literature
 If it was easy, someone has probably already done it.
 If not, it's probably not as important as you think.